Chill and Immerse at Desolation’s Island Cabana Experience!

 Kinghorn Island itself offers fantastic opportunities for exploration on foot.
 Although few developed trails exist on the island, the natural landscape and varied topography make it perfect for hiking.
 Steep granite cliffs on the south western shore give incredible views over the northern Strait of Georgia, easily accessible by following old logging skids that give evidence of this area's pioneering history.
 Even older, however, are strands of towering old-growth firs and cedars that were left behind and remain to this day in the heart of the island, waiting for your discovery.

 Jacques Costeau, famous diver and explorer, considered the diving in these parts to be second in the world only to the Red Sea.
-Warm water temperatures and prolific intertidal marine life make snorkeling in Desolation Sound a highlight of many guests' trips with us at Cabana Desolation.
-We provide wetsuits, flippers, and masks and snorkels for all our Cabana guests to enjoy during their stay.
+Warm water temperatures reaching up to 25 degrees celsius (75 degrees farenheit) and prolific intertidal marine life make snorkelling in Desolation Sound a highlight of many guests' trips with us at Cabana Desolation.
+We provide shorty wetsuits, flippers, and masks and snorkels for all our Cabana guests to enjoy during their stay.

 A gradual yet consistent current flows past the rocky points of Kinghorn Island and around the smaller islands just offshore, providing nutrients to a wide variety of marine wildlife, from sea stars and sea cucumbers to urchins and anemones, right on our doorstep.

-One popular excursion is to take a kayak or stand-up paddle board over to Station Island just off the point of Cabana Desolation at low tide to access a great area of intertidal life, or slightly further afield, the south western shore line of Kinghorn Island is a veritable aquarium of sea stars, cucumbers, and giant plumose anemones clinging to the rocky coast.
+Take a kayak or stand-up paddle board over to Station Island just off the point of Cabana Desolation at low tide to access a great area of intertidal life, or slightly further afield, the south western shore line of Kinghorn Island is a veritable aquarium of sea stars, cucumbers, and giant plumose anemones clinging to the rocky coast.
+For an overall understanding of the snorkelling in this region, accessed easily from Cabana Desolation, check out our page about snorkeling with the stars!

-Wherever you go in Desolation Sound however, the snorkeling combined with the warmest water temperatures on the BC coast is sure to be a memorable experience!
+'Snorkeling with the Stars!' with Powell River Sea Kayak has been chosen by the Canadian Tourism Commission as a Canadian Signature Experience, and wherever you go in Desolation Sound, the snorkeling combined with the warmest water temperatures on the BC coast is sure to be memorable!

 Stand-Up Paddle Boarding